jph6366/datainlet/README.md

 - **Transparency** : Code, standards, infrastructure, and data are public.
 Use open tools, standards, and infrastructure, and share data in accessible formats .

-- **Modularity** : Each component or dataset can be replaced, extended, or removed.
-The code works well in many environments (a laptop, a cluster, or from the browser) and can be deployed in different locations.
+- **Modular and Interoperable** : Each component can be replaced, extended, or removed.
+Works well in many environments (your laptop, in a cluster, or from the browser), can be deployed to many places  and integrates with multiple tools.
+Use open tools, standards, infrastructure, and share data in accessible formats.

 - **Frictionless** : Don't ask, fork and improve your code, models, or add a new data source.
 Use datasets without API limits or quotas.